 Faced with age related troubles the older generation can find their physical and mental faculties decrease and some can find their capacity to understand humour reduce due to dementia or other conditions.

-Under such conditions Laughter Yoga is ideal.
+Under such conditions Nancy’s Laughter Workshops are ideal.
 As well as the obvious health benefits provided by the release of endorphins it can also provide an emotional bonding and is one of the most powerful tools against depression.

-Seniors can often find it difficult to laugh without a reason and most are not aware of the fact that you can so this is where Laughter Yoga helps them and gives them the tools to start living a life full of joy again.
-Laughter Yoga does not require any mental abilities and everyone understands the language of laughter.
+Seniors can often find it difficult to laugh without a reason and the seriousness of life and ageing can inhibit their playfulness.
+These Laughter Workshops re-ignites that playful side and gives them the tools to start living a life full of joy again.
+Everyone understands the language of laughter.
 It really is suitable for everyone.
 Some might find the thought of it silly but it’s not just about laughter.
 It’s about connecting, physical touch, talking and listening.

 This is a great article that shows what a truly amazing difference laughter, playfulness and silliness has on older people and well worth a read: http://www.rebeccabrowncoaching.com/blog/life-lessons-from-a-laughing-senior-group